paulius-kazokas/Real-Estate-Bill-Generator/README.md

-Latest activity: usage of lombok, code refactoring, clean up.
+Latest activity: usage of lombok, code refactoring, clean up, more dependant on SystemConstants

 Upcoming